Jacob Stallings Player Props: Marlins vs. Yankees

 Jacob Stallings At The Plate

-- Stallings is hitting .192 with seven doubles, a home run and 20 walks.
+- Stallings has seven doubles, a home run and 20 walks while batting .189.

-- Stallings has driven in a run in nine games this year (16.1%), including two games with multiple runs batted in.
+- Stallings has driven in a run in nine games this season (15.8%), including two games with multiple runs batted in.

-- He has scored at least one run 13 times this season (23.2%), including one multi-run game.
+- He has scored at least one run 13 times this year (22.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.